-One of the most popular recipes made in the crock pot is Mississippi pot roast.
-This dish originated in the Southern United States and is made with a combination of beef and vegetables slow-cooked in a savory gravy with a hint of spice coming from pepperoncini peppers.
+One of the most popular recipes made in the crock pot is the Mississippi pot roast.
+This dish originated in the Southern United States and is made with a combination of beef, and vegetables slow-cooked in a savory gravy with a hint of spice coming from pepperoncini peppers.

 You can also make this delicious recipe using chicken!
 Mississippi chicken is similar to the pot roast as it has the same savory gravy and hint of spice.
 It’s an easy one-pot meal that is perfect for busy weeknights or lazy weekends.

 This recipe requires only 5 simple ingredients: chicken, butter, pepperoncini peppers, ranch dressing mix, and au jus gravy mix.
 These ingredients are readily available at most grocery stores and will save you loads of time!

 - It's made with chicken breast instead of beef, making a high-protein dish with less fat.

 - Serve it with hearty side dishes or use it as a filling for a delicious sandwich.